SirGFM/c_synth/README.md

-c_sdl2_synth
+c_synth
 ============

-Simple chiptune-ish synthesizer written in C and using SDL2.
+Simple chiptune-ish synthesizer written in C.
+Currently, there's only a backend for SDL2.